1. Consider Redesigning Your Website

 - 94% of first impressions are design-related.
 (Source: 8 Ways Media)

-- 52% of users say that a bad mobile experience made them less likely to engage with a company (Source: Animoto Online and Mobile Video Study)
+- More than 50% of users say that a bad mobile experience made them less likely to engage with a company (Source: Animoto Online and Mobile Video Study)

 - Your school’s website is three years old or more

 - Your school’s website is not mobile-friendly or responsive